Ian-Cornelius/Managed-HTTP-Proxy/README.md

 ```

 ## Updates
 This library is currently at its infancy.
 However, before making it open source, I had used it for over a year, managing proxy access through middlewares in my webpack build for a web project.
-There's a lot to add to, such as using more request options, as permitted by the core library node-htt-proxy.
+There's a lot to add to, with version 1.0.4 and above now supporting the use of request options as permitted by the core library node-htt-proxy.
+Please checkout the full list of options [here](https://github.com/http-party/node-http-proxy?tab=readme-ov-file#options)

 Feel free to add to the development and make a PR.